zapier/zapier-platform-cli/docs/index.md

 zapier create "Hello World" --style=helloworld
 ```

-You now have a working Hello World app, private to you and visible in your live [Zapier editor](https://zapier.com/app/editor)!
+You can also run tests and validate your app which allows you to verify your code's behavior and that your app definition conforms to our `json-schema`.

 ```bash
 # run the local tests